jonstokes/survivalguns/long-range-rifle.md

 # Long Range Rifle
 With the four guns you’ve already picked up, you’re now prepared for the worst that the apocalypse can throw at you.
 At this point, then, you’re now in the realm of looking for an extra edge.

 All of the guns so far are relatively short- to medium-range weapons.
 But sometimes, you need to be able to reach way out there with a shot.
-You also may find yourself in a short- or medium-range engagement in which you need to turn cover into concealment (that’s gun guy talk for shooting through a barrier to hit what’s on the other side).
+Maybe you can't get in close to a large game animal.
+Or, maybe you've found found yourself in a short- or medium-range engagement in which you need to turn cover into concealment (that’s gun guy talk for shooting through a barrier to hit what’s on the other side).

 For these kinds of scenarios, you’ll need a gun that shoots a bigger bullet, and that can propel that bullet out as far as 1,000 yards.
 Welcome to the world of the .308 Winchester round (also known as 7.62x51 NATO).
 This is an old, reliable, very widely available .30-caliber round.
 Sure, there are newer and trendier cartridges, like the currently hot 6.5 Creedmoor, but for SHTF purposes you want the widely available, time-tested .308.
 If you hit a person with a .308 round, you probably won’t have to hit them again; you can take large North American game, like elk and bear, safely with the .308; and if you have to shoot through a wall or a door, .308 Win can get it done.